tak-bro/aicommit2/README.md

 ## Contributing

 If you want to help fix a bug or implement a feature in [Issues](https://github.com/tak-bro/aicommit2/issues), checkout the [Contribution Guide](CONTRIBUTING.md) to learn how to setup and test the project.

-## Please Star⭐️ this Project!
-If this project has been helpful to you, I would greatly appreciate it if you could click the Star⭐️ button on this repository!